Valps/special-unitary-py/README.md

 # special-unitary-py
 Very simple code in Python that creates and handles SU(N) irreducible representations.
-It computes tensorial product decomposition, Clebsch-Gordan Coefficients, dimensions, quadratic Casimir and basis states of SU(N).
+It computes tensorial product decomposition, Clebsch-Gordan Coefficients, dimensions, quadratic Casimir and basis states of SU(N) representations.

 It's based on the article `arXiv:1009.0437 [math-ph]`.

 ## Main Classes

+All relevant functions and classes are on `SpecialUnitary.py`.
+These are some classes defined on this file:

 - `SU_irrep`: Irreducible representation of SU(N).
 It's labeled by a `N` integer list (irrep weight, or i-weight, in short) in decreasing order, where the last element is always zero.
 The element `i` represent the number of boxes on row `i` of the representation respective Young diagram.
 - `SU_state`: Eigenstate/Eigenvector of `J_z` on SU(N).
 It's labeled by a Gelfand-Tsetlin pattern.